Modern Bathrrom

 The best way to avoid any accidents or fire-related injuries occurring in your bathroom is to strictly keep all electrical sockets out of the bathroom.
 This will make sure that no water drips or leaks onto them, which could easily cause problems.

 If the sockets must be there, then reduce the risk of a fire by ensuring that they are at least three metres away from the bath or shower.
-This will mean that they will avoid any water spray reduced when you are using these features.
+This means that they will avoid any water spray when you are using these features.

 Baths with candles